svaneg11/Python/README.md

 # Python
-python programs that i've made to learn the language
+python programs i've made to learn the language